sagar9623/Learn_JavaScript/README.md

 -Assignment Operators

 5. Control Structures

 -If-Else Statements

 -Switch Statements

 -For and While Loops

-6. Functions
+7. Functions

 -Defining Functions

 -Function Parameters and Return Values

 -Arrow Functions

 -Higher-Order Functions

-7. Objects and Arrays
+9. Objects and Arrays

 -Creating and Accessing Objects

 -Object Properties and Methods

--Working with Arrays: Methods like push, pop, shift, unshift -Nested Arrays and Objects
+-Working with Arrays: Methods like push, pop, shift, unshift

+-Nested Arrays and Objects

-8. DOM Manipulation (Basic Introduction)
+11. DOM Manipulation (Basic Introduction)

 -Selecting Elements

 -Changing Element Properties

 -Event Handling

-9. ES6 Features
+13. ES6 Features

 -Template Literals

 -Destructuring Assignment

 -Spread and Rest Operators

 -Default Parameters

-10. Asynchronous JavaScript
+15. Asynchronous JavaScript

 -Callbacks

 -Promises

 -Async/Await

-11. JavaScript Best Practices
+17. JavaScript Best Practices

 -Code Structure

 -Naming Conventions

 -Error Handling

 -Getting Started

 To get started with the exercises and examples in this repository:

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Open the files in your favorite code editor.
+2. Open the files in your favorite code editor.
-3.Use a web browser to view the HTML files, or run JavaScript files using a runtime like Node.js.
+3. Use a web browser to view the HTML files, or run JavaScript files using a runtime like Node.js.
-4.Follow the comments in the code for instructions and explanations.
+4. Follow the comments in the code for instructions and explanations.

 Contributing
 -Contributions to enhance the learning experience or to add more topics are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.